-ADOPTION OF NEW AND REVISED STANDARDS - The Group and the Company adopted all the new and revised SFRS(I) pronouncements that are relevant to its operations and effective for annual periods beginning on or after January 1, 2021.
+ADOPTION OF NEW AND REVISED STANDARDS - The Group and the Company adopted all the new and revised SFRS(I) pronouncements that are relevant to its operations and effective for annual periods beginning on or after January 1, 2022.
 The adoption of these new/revised SFRS(I) pronouncements does not result in changes to the Group's and the Company's accounting policies and has no material effect on the amounts reported for the current or prior years.

-At the date of authorisation of these financial statements, the following amendments and annual improvements to SFRS(I) that are relevant to the Group and the Company were issued but not effective during the financial year:
+At the date of authorisation of these financial statements, the following amendments to SFRS(I) that are relevant to the Group and the Company were issued but not effective during the financial year:

-- Amendments to SFRS(I) 3: Reference to the Conceptual Framework - Amendments to SFRS(I) 1-16: Property, Plant and Equipment Proceeds before Intended Use - Amendments to SFRS(I) 1-37: Onerous Contracts Cost of Fulfilling a Contract - Annual Improvements to SFRS(I)s 2018-2020 - Amendments to SFRS(I) 1-1: Classification of Liabilities as Current or Non-current - Amendments to SFRS(I) 1-1 and SFRS(I) Practice Statement 2: Disclosure of Accounting Policies - Amendments to SFRS(I) 1-8: Definition of Accounting Estimates
+- Amendments to SFRS(I) 10 and SFRS(I) 1-28: Sale or Contribution of Assets between Investor and its Associate or Joint Venture - Amendments to SFRS(I) 1-1: Classification of Liabilities as Current or Non-current - Amendments to SFRS(I) 1-1 and SFRS(I) Practice Statement 2: Disclosure of Accounting Policies - Amendments to SFRS(I) 1-8: Definition of Accounting Estimates - Amendments to SFRS(I) 1-12: Deferred Tax related to Assets and Liabilities arising from a Single Transaction

-The above amendments and improvements are not expected to have a significant impact on the Group and Company.
+The above amendments are not expected to have a significant impact on the Group and Company.